 c. shall become a member of this congregation upon receipt and acceptance of the letter of call.
 In a parish of multiple congregations, the pastor shall hold membership in one of the congregations.

 *C9.13.
-The pastor(s) shall submit a report of his or her ministry to the bishop of the synod at least 90 days prior to each regular meeting of the Synod Assembly.
+The pastor(s) shall submit a report of ministry to the bishop of the synod at least 90 days prior to each regular meeting of the Synod Assembly.

 *C9.14.
-The parochial records of this congregation shall be maintained by the pastor and shall remain the property of the this congregation.
-The secretary of this congregation shall attest in writing to the bishop of this synod that such records have been placed in the secretary’s his or her hands in good order by a departing pastor before the installation of that pastor in another call or approval of a request for change in roster status.
+The records of this congregation shall be maintained by the pastor and shall remain the property of this congregation.
+The secretary of this congregation shall attest in writing to the bishop of this synod that such records have been placed in the secretary’s hands in good order by a departing pastor before the installation of that pastor in another call or approval of a request for change in roster status.

 *C9.15.
 Under special circumstances, subject to the approval of the synod bishop and the concurrence of this congregation, a minister of Word and Sacrament of a church body with which the Evangelical Lutheran Church in America officially has established a relationship of full communion may serve temporarily as pastor of this congregation under a contract between this congregation and the pastor in a form proposed by the synod bishop and approved by this congregation.